Skip to main content

 Once you have at least one property, you can add variations:

-1. Click Add Variation in the top-right corner of the Variations tab.
+1. Click + Add variation in the top-right of the Variations card.

 2. Optionally enter a SKU / unique identifier for this variation.